ct-js/docs.ctjs.rocks/docs/ct.inputs.md

 ### ctAction.value ⇒ <code>Number</code>

 A scalar value between -1 and 1.
 0 means that there is no input at the current frame, e.g. all the gamepad's thumbsticks are in the resting position or all buttons were released.
-When used with keyboard and mouse, actions' values will alternate between 0, 1, and -1 (if multipliers were used).
+When used with a keyboard and mouse, actions' values will alternate between 0, 1, and -1 (if multipliers were used).
 Gamepad thumbsticks and other custom manipulators may produce other values.

 ### ctAction.pressed ⇒ <code>Boolean</code>
 Returns whether the action became active in the current frame, either by a button just pressed or by using a scalar input.